sdu-concurrency/dio-website/website/activities.md

 <div class="row">

 <div class="col-xs-12" markdown="1">
-The main technical areas of competence covered by DIO include Computer Science and Engineering, Big Data, Digitalisation, and Industry 4.0.
+The main technical areas of competence and expertise covered by DIO include Computer Science and Engineering, Big Data, Digitalisation, and Industry 4.0.

 DIO combines world-level experts in: